 Brown doesn’t suggest much on how to be genuine, especially when many people fear rejection or react out of habit.

-In my experience, self-awareness makes way for authenticity.
+In my experience, self-awareness and releasing trauma stored in our bodies make way for authenticity.

 Perfectionism keeps you from staying true to yourself.
 It’s a self-destructive way to protect yourself from judgment and shame.

 Do a reality check instead of slipping into all-or-nothing thinking: I’ve made good progress.
 One mistake doesn’t mean I’m a failure.

 It’s the ability to overcome adversity.
 We do that by:

 - having hope, or believing we can manage